 Report Urges Rent Subsidy for San Francisco’s Homeless

-A new report to be released Wednesday demonstrates that a City rent subsidy program would provide at least 270 homeless welfare recipients with housing and increased job opportunities
+A report released in 1998 demonstrates that a City rent subsidy program would provide at least 270 homeless welfare recipients with housing and increased job opportunities.